-This Program Manager is currently responsible for four of the Regional Traffic Safety Programs and statewide grants with the Alcohol Control Beverage Administration, the Prosecuting Attorneys Institute, the Public Service Commission, the Monongalia County Commission, and the City of Morgantown.
+This Program Manager is currently responsible for three of the Regional Traffic Safety Programs, the statewide Traffic Safety Resource Prosecutor (TSRP) grant, and statewide grants with the Monongalia County Commission and the City of Morgantown.
 This position also serves as the statewide Occupant Protection Coordinator and Pedestrian/Bicycle Coordinator.
 Funding is 100 percent Federal.